ARehberg25/IntermediateTutorial/README.md

 print(f"Shape of the barrel-only data: {f['event_data'].shape}")
 ```

-We have 900k simulated scattering events here! labels are 0, 1, 2 for $\gamma$,$e$ and $\mu$ respectively.
+We have 900k simulated scattering events here! labels are 0, 1, 2 for $\gamma$,electrons and muons respectively.
 The 'event_data' contains only the barrel portion of the tank which has been 'unrolled'.
 The first dimension (900k) enumerates over the events, the second two dimensions (16,40) enumerate over the row and column in the module 'grid'.
 Finally last two dimensions enumerate over the PMT within the module (again there are 19 in each mPMT module)
-Note: the first 19 entries correspond to charge collected on a given:w
+Note: the first 19 entries correspond to charge collected on a given
- PMT and last 19 correspond to the time.
+ mPMT and last 19 correspond to the time.

 We can now take a look at some details about our data.